betts-lab/cs-workshop/workshop-10-the-hpc/in-class.md

 2. For cellranger-arc, cellranger-atac, or cellranger mkfastq - you will need a simple samplesheet.
 Use your library indexing spreadsheet to construct a `simple samplesheet` as detailed in the 10X Genomics documentation.
 Either upload your simple samplesheet to your new directory using `scp` or use `Vim` to construct it in the HPC.
 3. Using the documentation for your particular flavor of cellranger, write a sample bash script to execute your mkfastq script.
 Do NOT actually run your bash script yet.
     - I will provide you the path for the raw BCL files.
-    - Your output folder for fastq files will be in the /project/bettslab/students/\<your-name>/\<project-name>/\<sequencing-date>/fastq
+    - Your output folder for fastq files will be here: `/project/bettslab/students/<your-name>/<project-name>/<sequencing-date>/fastq`
 4. After your script has been validated, you will be submitting a job using the LSF job submission.
 Use the LSF documentation to initiate the following requirements:
     - Use 8 cores
     - Use 64GB of RAM
     - Save the stdout into a file.
     - Save the stderr into a file.
-    - To trigger an email notification, add these flags -N -u \<your-email-address>
+    - To trigger an email notification, add these flags `-N -u <your-email-address>`
 5. Now we will try making fastq files using Illumina's bc2lfastq.
 This step is needed for libraries that are not directly compatible with cellranger mkfastq.
 This typically includes the ADT/HTO libraries.
 More information will be provided in class depending on time.

 ## Summary